mrk-its/can2mqtt/README.md

 ESP32 comes with integrated CAN Bus controller.
 ESPHome [provides](https://esphome.io/components/canbus.html) low-level support for it (sending / receiving messages from the bus), but it is not able (yet) to automatically expose entities to HomeAssistant over CAN.

-This project tries to fill the gap and provides tools for easy exposing ESPHome entities to Home Assistant over CAN Bus.
+This project tries to fill the gap and provides tools for easy exposing ESPHome entities to Home Assistant over CAN Bus:

-Simple CAN protocol is defined, describing how to embed information about entity configuration / state changes in the CAN frame.
+* It provides easy to use ESPHome external component called `can_gateway`.
+It uses CANopen protocol and allows to map selected entities to CANopen Object Dictionary.

-Custom ESPHome component `can_gateway` translates state changes of selected entities onto can frames (and vice versa).
+It also allow to define TPDOs for sending entity state on change.
+Currently following entity types are supported: `sensor`, `binary_sensor`, `switch` and `cover`.
+Entity metadata is also published in Object Dictionary enabling autodiscovery.

-`can2mqtt` program is bridge converting CAN frames onto MQTT topics.
+* It provides also `can2mqtt` program: bridge exposing ESPHome CANopen entities onto MQTT topics.
 It follows MQTT Discovery protocol, so entities appear automatically in HomeAssistant.

 # How to start
 ## Hardware requirements